artsy/artsy.github.io/_posts/2019-12-03-ios-learning-group.markdown

 spaces, to our support for remote work.
 At an engineering-team level, we've also been using Culture Amp to guide our choices in technology, documentation, and training.

-In this blog, post, I'll be detailing a recent learning course we ran to share knowledge about how Artsy builds iOS software for our entire engineering team.
+In this blog post I'll be detailing a recent learning course we ran to share knowledge about how Artsy builds iOS software for our entire engineering team.

 <!-- more -->